 During my journey from climate sceptic/denier to climate warrior, some sources of knowledge were reliably honest, others were simply regurgitated opinions, and still others were outright wrong by design or denial.
-I have listed the books, movies, courses, and other actions that helped me face the truth, then accept it.
+I have listed the books, movies, courses, and other actions that helped me face the truth, then accept it, on the Recommendations page.
 I will warn you that the journey is highly personal, so may not apply to you.
 It also strays from strictly climate change into issues that were, for me, related.
 YMMV.

 We are surrounded by reality, some of which we understand, most of which we seek to.
 Along the way, I discovered that there is no conflict between science and religion.
 I was trained by Al Gore to deliver the Inconvenient Truth presentation, and many of these have been in churches.
 The ministers, rabbis, and other religious leaders were very concerned about climate change; they understand the moral imperative to do something to prevent the deaths of billions and the trashing of Creation.
 Eventually, I came to see religion, science, and their relation to the universe like this: